 Conducting UX/UI testing is an important step in developing any digital project.
 This is where the bugs and glitches are ironed out to ensure the user receives a smooth and comfortable experience.
-Keep reading to find out more about the UX/UI testing process and ways to do so more efficiently.
+Today we are going to break down UX/UI testing from start to finish.

 What is usability testing?

 Usability testing is a vital step because it ensures that your brilliant idea for a new application is developed so that the user receives the same experience you envisioned.
 UX/UI stands for “user experience” and “user interface”.
 This is the way that customers would experience the digital project as an impartial user.
 The goal of developing any app is to ensure that the final version of the software that the customers receive is easy and convenient to use and meets all of the user’s needs.
 This is where usability testing comes in.